Current Position Openings

 Bachelor’s degree required with three to five years of experience in a funds solicitation role or a combination of transferable experience.

-Please send cover letter, resume and three professional references to: Fred Goering, interim vice president for advancement.
+Please send cover letter, resume and three professional references to: Eric Schrag, vice president for advancement.
 See full job description.
 Bethel College is an Affirmative Action/Equal Opportunity Employer.

 Institute Director for the Kansas Institute for Peace and Conflict Resolution (KIPCOR)